How to Extract Followers from Any Twitter Account for Lead Gen

 Why Extract Followers from Twitter?

 Traditional prospecting is painfully slow.
-Your SDRs spend hours manually searching LinkedIn, browsing company websites, and building lists one prospect at a time.
+Your reps spend hours manually searching LinkedIn, browsing company websites, and building lists one prospect at a time.
 Meanwhile, your competitors' Twitter accounts are sitting there with thousands of pre-qualified leads following them.

 The Math Behind Twitter Follower Extraction